 Maev Creaven (Bach.
 Engineering, Post Grad.
 Dip Nutritional Therapy, mNTOI, mIFM)

-I’m a whole-food nutritional therapist, specialised in Functional Medicine and Nutrition with focus on a holistic lifestyle approach to optimising health and wellbeing.
+I’m a whole-food based Nutritional Therapist, specialised in the fields of Functional Medicine and Nutrition with focus on a holistic lifestyle approach to optimising health and wellbeing.

 What is Functional Nutrition?
 Nutrition related to the field of Functional Medicine

-Dual-trained in nutrition and electronic engineering, Maev is a fully qualified Nutritional Therapist since 2006, and a tech advocate.
+Dual-trained in nutrition and electronic engineering, Maev is a fully qualified certified Nutritional Therapist since 2006, and a tech advocate.
 Go to www.ntoi.ie to learn more about Nutritional Therapy.
-To continue her educational journey Maev attends Continuing Medical Educational events in the USA and UK held by various training providers and organisations, learning from the best researchers and experts in the field.
-Maev is on her way to earning the board certification in Functional Medicine via The Institute for Functional Medicine in the USA.
+To continue her educational journey Maev attends Continuing Medical Educational (CME / CPD) events in the USA and UK regularly hosted by various training providers and organisations, learning from the best researchers and experts in the field.
+Maev is on her way to earning the board Certification in Functional Medicine via The Institute for Functional Medicine in the USA.

 “My holistic approach to health and wellness is unique.
 I blend my years of working as a clinical nutritionist, engineer with my yoga practice.
 My private consultancy and health programmes help clients establish balance not only in their body but their minds.”